Tram 28 is one of the best ways to explore the old city, Lisbon’s historic heritage and typical neighbourhoods.

 If you want to beat the crowds, you can either go early in the morning or in the evening, or choose less crowded stops to get on board such as Basílica da Estrela (Martim Moniz direction) or Graça (Campo de Ourique – Prazeres direction).

-From Martim Moniz, the tram climbs to Graça at the top of a hill, where the Igreja São Vicente de Fora is one of the highlights.
+From Martim Moniz, the tram climbs to Graça at the top of a hill, where the Church of São Vicente de Fora is one of the highlights.
 Nearby, you can also visit the lively Feira da Ladra (flea market) held every Tuesday and Saturday mornings.

-Tram 28 goes through Rua da Conceição in the Baixa, revealing the Baixa grid, its buildings and streets reconstructed after the great earthquake of 1755.
+Tram 28 goes through Rua da Conceição, revealing the Baixa grid, its buildings and streets reconstructed after the great earthquake of 1755.
 It then climbs the hill towards the Chiado, making a stop opposite the legendary café A Brasileira.

-Before its final stop at Prazeres, the tram goes through the Palácio da Assembleia (Parliament building) and the Basílica da Estrela, where you can get off if you want to visit the church, the opposite garden, Jardim da Estrela, and the Estrela district.
+Before its final stop at Cemitério dos Prazeres, the tram goes through the Palácio da Assembleia (Parliament building) and the Basílica da Estrela, where you can get off if you want to visit the church, the opposite garden, known as Jardim da Estrela, and the Estrela district.

-Use the Viva Viagem card or buy the ticket on board (more expensive).
+Use your Viva Viagem card or buy a (more expensive) ticket on board.